Daniel Smales

-Daniel Smales (born 21 October 1990 in Kingston upon Hull) is an English actor.
+Daniel Smales (born 21 October 1990) is an English actor.
 His work includes a range of stage and film.

 Career

-Smales auditioned and gained a place to study Musical Theatre at Trinity Laban Conservatoire of Music and Dance.
+Smales auditioned and gained a place to study musical theatre at Trinity Laban Conservatoire of Music and Dance.
 He was also accepted into Royal Academy of Music, but was forced to turn his place down due to not being able to fund his place.
 Following that decision, he embarked on his passion for film.

 His first film role was for Death Walks (2016) independent film developed by first-time writer and director Spencer Hawken.
-He auditioned for the role of “Steve”, the shop assistant, alongside love interest "Louise" (Lucinda Rhodes).
+He auditioned for the role of "Steve", the shop assistant, alongside love interest "Louise" (Lucinda Rhodes).